Ms K Shellard and Ms M Flores - Grade 2 Class

 Learning involved:

-• Students learned the significance of following step-by-step instructions, including learning to draw each section of the Grinch
+• Students learned the significance of following step-by-step instructions, including drawing giraffe, creating the spots, and using a sharpie to outline it

 Core Competencies: